slowernews/slowernews/README.md

 ### Can I contribute?

 Open an issue or pull request this repository with relevant links, corrections or suggestions.
-Nevertheless, I'm the BDFL of the [main](https://www.slowernews.com/) and [Portugal](https://www.slowernews.com/portugal) pages.
+I plan only to curate two pages ([main](https://www.slowernews.com/) and one about [Portugal](https://www.slowernews.com/portugal)) but I accept pull requests creating/updating other specific pages - if you want to curate them and will handle the burden of using HTML.
+For now that's my filter to accept them.

 ### Colophon